AJ Bell includes AJ Bell plc and its subsidiaries.

 AJ Bell Securities Ltd uses a third party system supplier to analyse execution performance.

-All trade data is sent to them and the execution price is benchmarked against the best price available on leading venues for the size of the order and execution time of the trade.
+All trade data is sent to them and the execution price is benchmarked against the best price available on the Primary Execution venue for the specific security for the size of the order and execution time of the trade.

 Data is returned and analysed on a regular basis and trades with a price outside of the best price available are reviewed, measured against alternative benchmarks (such as the volume weighted average price) dependant on the nature of the trade or specific instructions provided by the customer and to ensure that the Best Execution Policy has been followed.

-Any trades which do not meet the required benchmark or where Best Execution Policy has not been followed which has led to any customer detriment in terms of the ‘best outcome for the customer’ will be corrected.
+Any trades which do not meet the required benchmark or where the Best Execution Policy has not been followed which has led to any customer detriment in terms of the ‘best outcome for the customer' are reviewed and appropriate action taken.

-Execution reports which detail all trades and any actions taken against either an individual trade or a venue/counterparty are documented and reviewed on a monthly basis by the Head of Dealing and the Customer Services Director.
+Execution reports which detail all trades and any actions taken against either an individual trade or a venue/counterparty are documented and reviewed on a monthly basis within our ‘Best Execution Forum’ whose members consist of the Operations Director, Head of Dealing, the Dealing Manager and the Compliance Manager.

 Due to the absence of a ‘consolidated tape’ which would provide a comprehensive list of transactions across all venues we were unable to use any output to assess execution performance.